-The Female Quotient, a female-owned business committed to advancing equality in the workplace, today launched a new campaign developed by Burns Group, a female-led, NYC-based brand transformation company, called ‘Make Equality Moves.’
-The initiative aims to drive tangible movements, developed by The Female Quotient, to solve for the harrowing reality that from where we stand today, gender equality is still 202 years away.
+The Female Quotient, a female-owned business committed to advancing equality in the workplace, launched a campaign developed by Burns Group, a female-led, NYC-based brand transformation company, called ‘Make Equality Moves.’
+The initiative aimed to drive tangible movements, developed by The Female Quotient, to solve for the harrowing reality that from where we stand today, gender equality is still 202 years away.

 The idea behind the campaign is simple: to challenge (and empower) companies, leaders, and people to Make Equality Moves through specific actions across The Female Quotient’s four core pillars - Parity, Advancement, Culture, and Leadership.
 Moves that leaders and organizations can take to help shave time off the 202-year number and ultimately bring us to equality sooner.